Tumurtogtokh/Panoramic/README.md

 # Panoramic
-Creates Panoramic picture
+Creates Panoramic picture from raw photos using OpenCV.

 ## Rubic points
 I have chosen Option2.

 * Memory Management
   * The project makes use of references in function declarations.
-  * The project follows the Rule of 5. *TODO*
+  * The project follows the Rule of 5.
-  * The project uses move semantics to move data, instead of copying it, where possible. *TODO*
+  * The project uses move semantics to move data, instead of copying it, where possible.
-  * The project uses smart pointers instead of raw pointers. *TODO*
 * Object Oriented Programming
   * The project uses Object Oriented Programming techniques.
   * Classes use appropriate access specifiers for class members.